The MGA With An Attitude

 Saturday June 6, 2015:

-Heartland MG Regional Car Show in Parkville, MO today.
+Heartland MG Regional Car Show in Parkville, MO today, presented by Kansas City MG Car Club.

 First in class today.
 I suppose it helps to be the only car in the class.
 Nearby the MG TF, TC, TD, and 1930 M-Type Midget.
 Other end of the line had a Lotus Elise and Austin Healey 3000.
 Rainy day in the morning.